ballerina-platform/module-ballerinax-persist.inmemory/README.md

 This library provides in-memory tables support for the `bal persist` feature, which provides functionality to store and query data conveniently through a data model.

 The `persist` command will make it easy to enable `bal persist` feature in a Ballerina project.
 With this support, users need not worry about the persistence in a project.
-Users can define an entity data model, validate the model and generate `persist` clients for SQL, which provide convenient APIs to store and query data in a data store.
+Users can define an entity data model, validate the model and generate `persist` clients for Inmemory tables, which provide convenient APIs to store and query data in a data store.

 For more information, see [`persist.inmemory` API Documentation](https://lib.ballerina.io/ballerinax/persist.inmemory/latest).